Aju100/Aju100/README.md

 ### Hi there 👋

 🔭 I'm Aju.
 I'm freshman CS student from Nepal who is interested in Dev + Infosec.
-Apart from Academic, I am cloud support engineer(Part time) at [SupplyIn](https://www.supply-inn.com/).
+Apart from Academic, I love helping students to clear doubts on CS.
 Thanks for dropping by!